BlackGoldfishes/BlackGoldfishes/README.md

 I love WoF and G&B :D

+I am very shy and a little awkward, if I hover around your G&B cosplays jsyk I really want to be friends <3

 [Art fight account](https://artfight.net/~BlackGoldfishes), I don't participate anymore but there are some of my OCs here.

 [Flight Rising Account](https://flightrising.com/main.php?p=view&tab=friends&id=537764), not active anymore, can give out stuff, dm on Discord